Barbara T. Murphy, MB BAO BCh, FRCPI, President-Elect

 ASN Lifetime Achievement Award

 Trailblazer Award, 2021 Recipient

-Dr. Barbara Murphy is the Dean for Strategy and Innovation at the Icahn School of Medicine at Mount Sinai School of Medicine and the Murray M. Rosenberg Professor of Medicine.
+Dr. Barbara Murphy is the Dean for Strategy and Innovation at the Icahn School of Medicine at Mount Sinai and the Murray M. Rosenberg Professor of Medicine.

 Dr. Murphy is a renowned leader in transplant immunology and medicine.
 Her research focuses on using high throughput genomic technologies to improve understanding of the immune mechanisms that lead to graft injury and loss, and on identifying gene expression profiles and or genetic variants that may be used to predict those at greatest risk.